1inch/ERC-XXXX/README.md

 - **Transparency**: The process is fully transparent and verifiable on the blockchain, reducing the risk of fraud and increasing trust in the system itself rather than in individual participants.
 - **Efficiency**: Atomic swaps can be executed directly between parties without the need for a centralized exchange or a trusted oracle, reducing transaction costs and time, and further minimizing reliance on trusted entities.

-### Permissionlessly extensible

-The modular design of the solution was selected to enable permissionless integration with new blockchains, allowing independent developers to extend the protocol without requiring permission.
-This approach fosters decentralization and innovation within the cross-chain ecosystem.
+### Modular and Extensible Design

+The protocol's modular design is a key feature that allows for seamless integration with new blockchains without requiring permission from a central authority.
+The benefits of this approach include:

+- **Flexibility**: The modular architecture enables developers to add support for new blockchains or features independently, allowing the protocol to adapt quickly to technological advancements and market demands.
+- **Innovation**: By removing barriers to entry, the protocol encourages innovation and experimentation, as developers can implement and test new ideas without needing approval from a governing body.
+- **Scalability**: The ability to integrate new blockchains and features without disrupting existing functionality ensures that the protocol can scale efficiently as the blockchain ecosystem grows.
+- **Decentralization**: This approach aligns with the core principles of decentralization by empowering individual developers and communities to contribute to the protocol's evolution, reducing reliance on centralized decision-making.

 ### Competitive pricing